android-imdad/Android-Kotlin-Coroutines/README.md

-# Android-Kotlin-Coroutines (work in progress)
+# Android-Kotlin-Coroutines
-An example app exploring how coroutines are used in Android
+An example app exploring how coroutines are used in Android with RoomDB, Apollo Graphql, Dagger-Hilt, Glide, JetPack Libraries and MVVM Architecture